uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: "Denotes a particular instantiation of a video game.
 An edition may be a particular release of a game that is in some way different than another release of the same game" (Lee et al. 2024).

-The platform edition played for the GPFC may correspond with the initial release of the game.
+The platform edition played for the GPFC may correspond with the game's initial release.
 For instance, *Journey* was released on PlayStation 3 in 2012.
 That release was the game's first platform edition.
 Other platform editions of *Journey* include iPad (2019), iPhone (2019), PlayStation 4 (2015), and Windows (2019).

 *The following aspects of the Platform Edition Entity should describe the platform edition of the game played and recorded for the GPFC.*